1. Write a good CV:

 c.
 Check your punctation and use the right vocabulary for the industry in which you are applying.
 Collect job advertisements for similar jobs in the sector, choose key words and include them in your CV.

-2. Include a cover letter every time you send a CV.
+Every time you send a CV.
 Just as with your CV, prepare different cover letters for different positions.

-3. As soon as you arrive in Edinburgh, buy a mobile phone and only put your UK number on your CV.
+As soon as you arrive in Edinburgh, buy a mobile phone and only put your UK number on your CV.
 No company is going to call to an overseas number.

 In the UK, a lot of importance is given to recommendations.
-If you are still in your country, talk to your boss and ask them to write some kind words about you.
-Type up the English translation and ask your former boss/university professor to print it (onto headed notepaper if possible) and sign it.
+If you are still in your country, talk to your boss and ask them to write a character profile about you.
+Type up the English translation and ask your former boss/university professor to print it and sign it.
 Send your reference letter with your CV – it could get you an interview!

 Apart from contributing to a good cause, this kind of work can help you to get UK references.
 And as we’ve mentioned above, that is something that can be really valuable.

 b.
 Hand your CV in to recruitment companies, call them and visit them regularly.

 9. Improve your English and practice as much as you can

 There you can find interesting material, no only about finding a job, but also about enjoying your experience in the city to the maximum.

 top = best.

 tip = hint/piece of advice.